amendezcabrera/app-creator/README.md

 ## Usage

 Before running it you can modify the `screens` list in the script to add or remove screens and their descriptions.
-This script generates Flutter code you can adapt it to your requirements.
+This script generates `Flutter` code but you can adapt it to your requirements.

-Then simply run the `app-creator` with the following command-line arguments:
+Then simply run the `app-creator` script with the following command-line arguments:

 ```bash
 python app-creator.py